bitflipenterprises/bitflipenterprises.github.io/README.md

 To set up your environment to develop this theme, run `bundle install`.

-To test the theme, run `bundle exec jekyll serve`.
+To test the theme, run `jekyll serve`.

 ---